jasvinkumargoud-spec/ChatBot/README.md

 # ChatBot
-FlowFocus: A web-based health and productivity companion built with HTML and CSS.
-This chatbot provides guided support to help users balance mental well-being with deep focus and healthy daily habits.
+FlowFocus 🌿
+FlowFocus is a health and focus carebot designed to guide users through wellness and productivity.
+Built with HTML and CSS, it provides an intuitive interface for mental clarity and habit tracking.